-You are required to complete all 11 assignments-practice and graded-for this course as well as write the midterm and the final exam.
-IN-class assignments must be completed and handed in during the class in which they are given.
+You are required to complete all 12 graded assignments for this course as well as write the midterm and the final exam.
+In-class assignments must be completed and handed in during the class in which they are given.
 Any take-home assignments must be submitted at the beginning of the next class.
+Your final mark for assignments [45% of total course mark] will be based on 10 assignments [your highest assignment mark and your lowest assignment mark will not be counted].